 Head to London, Ontario, and discover The Factory, Canada's largest indoor adventure park.
 There are many accessible attractions featured in the park such as virtual reality, escape rooms, and an arcade!
 It is also equipped with a wheelchair accessible ramp, elevators, and food area, making The Factory a great place to spend a rainy summer day.

 Don`t let the rain keep you away from a day in the water!
 Head to Ontario Southwest’s only all-indoor water park, Adventure Bay.
-This park features five giant waterslides, a FlowRider, wave pool, lazy river, and more!
+This park features five giant waterslides, a FlowRider, a wave pool, a lazy river, and more!
 The best part is that they have an Access 2 Entertainment Program that allows more opportunities for people with disabilities to participate in activities with a support person.
 Find out more about the program here!